FedericoStazi/crossword-generator/README.md

 This script converts the output in the DIMACS CNF format into a dictionary containing the words, their startin position and their direction (down or across).

 - ### `crossword_printer.py`
-This script prints the crossword in the terminal or as a pdf (*TODO*)
+This script prints the crossword in the terminal or as a pdf (*not yet implemented*)

 - ### `var_to_string.py`
 This script is used by other scripts to get the strings that represent variables by calling some functions instead of having to deal with strings directly.
 Because of its secondary role in the project, it is not included in the diagrams.